phatak-dev/blog/_posts/2020-04-22-spark-3-datasource-v2-part-6.md

 ## MysqlBatchWriter

-MysqlBatchWriter create writer factories for our source.
+MysqlBatchWriter creates writer factories for our source.

 {% highlight scala %}